code-tom-code/D3D8toD3D9shim/DeveloperNotes.md

 mov oPos0, r0
 ```

+### Validation: Pixel Shader Source Register Modifiers on Constant Registers

+This is something that was only warned about in the D3D8 days:
+`
+Source register modifiers should not be used on constant registers because they will cause undefined results.
+`
+However D3D9 seems to have adopted the ps_1_4 validation rule for all ps_1_x shaders (but not for vs_1_x shaders):
+`
+For version 1_4, modifiers on constants are not allowed and will fail validation.
+`
+Because of this, we need to alter the shader bytecode to not use [Source Register Modifiers](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx9-graphics-reference-asm-ps-registers-modifiers-source) on any constant registers.
+This works in a few different ways, although all of them do ultimately result in the source register modifiers simply being removed from the source parameter tokens and replaced with `D3DSPSM_NONE`.
+This ends up being the easiest way to solve the issue, but it typically results in pixel shaders with incorrect outputs.
+In the special case that a pixel shader is using a source register modifier on a constant register literal (that is, a constant register that is defined in the shader using the `DEF` instruction), then in that case shader analysis could be performed to determine if that is the sole usage of that constant register.
+If it is, then the source register modifier could be performed off-line on the constant literal instead of at run-time in the shader.

+One of the most common usages of source register modifiers with ps_1_x shaders is using the negate modifier with an `ADD` instruction.
+This can be transformed into an appropriate `SUB` instruction and the source register modifier removed (possibly also involving switching the two source register modifiers).

 ### Immediate Constants

 Unlike D3D9, which embeds shader Immediate Constants into its shader bytecode streams via [DEF Instructions](https://docs.microsoft.com/en-us/windows/desktop/direct3dhlsl/def---vs), D3D8 passes in Immediate Constant values as part of its D3D8 Vertex Declaration.
 You can read more about the structure and format of the D3D8 Vertex Declaration [here](https://github.com/code-tom-code/D3D8toD3D9shim/blob/master/d3d8tod3d9shim/originalD3D8/d3d8types.h#L610).
 Essentially while we're parsing the D3D8 Vertex Declaration, we scan the declaration bytestream looking for **D3DVSD_TOKEN_CONSTMEM**, which represent Immediate Constants.
 In order to convert vertex shaders with Immediate Constants in their D3D8 Vertex Declarations, we need to assemble some new [DEF Instructions](https://docs.microsoft.com/en-us/windows/desktop/direct3dhlsl/def---vs) at the beginning of our shader bytecode stream (inbetween the end of the [DCL Instruction](https://docs.microsoft.com/en-us/windows/desktop/direct3dhlsl/dcl-usage-input-register---vs) section but before the first real shader instruction).